vintas/mailman/README.md

     * Choose "Desktop app" for the application type.
     * Download the `credentials.json` file and place it in the root directory of your `mailman` project.

+5.  **Database Setup:**
+    This project uses SQLite3 by default for simplicity.
+No additional setup is required for SQLite3; the database file will be created automatically.
+    If you would like to use PostgreSQL or MySQL, you'll need to configure the database connection string appropriately in your script and ensure the respective database server is running.
+Things should ideally work seamlessly though I provide no guarantees yet.